Rezoning

 What is a "rezoning"?

-A "rezoning" is the term often used for a zoning change, also known as map amendment to the Official Zoning Map.
-In a rezoning all or a portion of the zoning applied to one or more parcels is changed.
+A "rezoning" is the term often used for a zoning change, also known as a map amendment to the Official Zoning Map.
+In a rezoning, all or a portion of the zoning applied to one or more parcels is changed.

 How are rezonings regulated?

-Chapters 42-345(C) and 42-370(B) of the Henderson County Code of Ordinances provides the standards, regulations and procedures necessary to change zoning.
+Chapters 42-345(C) and 42-370(B) of the Henderson County Code of Ordinances provide the standards, regulations, and procedures necessary to change zoning.

 Under what circumstances would I pursue a rezoning request?

-You may pursue a request for zoning change if you wish to conduct a land use activity/activities not permitted under the zoning district currently applied to your property.
-You may also pursue a request for zoning change if you wish to alter the dimensional requirements applied by the zoning to which your property is subject.
+You may request a zoning change if you wish to conduct a land use activity/activities not permitted under the zoning district currently applied to your property.
+You may also request a zoning change if you wish to alter the dimensional requirements used by the zoning to which your property is subject.
 The submission of an application does not guarantee approval.

-Zoning changes may be initiated by the Board of Commissioners, Planning Board, Zoning Board of Adjustment, Watershed Review Board, Flood Damage Prevention Board, County Manager, Planning Director, Zoning Administrator, County Department Director/Head or the owner(s) of the property.
-For specific information about requesting zoning change please click here.
+Zoning changes may be initiated by the Board of Commissioners, Planning Board, Zoning Board of Adjustment, Watershed Review Board, Flood Damage Prevention Board, County Manager, Planning Director, Zoning Administrator, County Department Director/Head, or the property owner(s).
+The Property Rezoning Requests page has more information on requesting a rezoning.

 Fees paid for the zoning change request are nonrefundable.
 The Planning Board and Board of Commissioners will not consider an application when, within the previous 12 months, the zoning change request was denied by the Board of Commissioners.